madun1999/uiuc-course-scheduler/sp21-cs242-yiyins2-isanaka2-dunma2-brainbh2-proposal.md

   - Professor rating
   - Course difficulty
   - Will-take-again rate
-- A score will be generated for each schedule based on the above factors.
+- A score will be generated for each schedule based on the above factors
+- Generated schedules will be shown.
+- User can request previously generated schedules to be shown
 ## Brief Timeline
 ---
 ### Week 1:
 Dun Ma:
-- Create a Selenium scrapper (We chose Selenium since Rate My Professor updates dynamically.)
-- Scrape the following information from Rate My Professor:
-  - For each course:
-    - Professor's rating
-    - Course difficulty
-    - Will-take-again rate
+- Set up Flask server with `flask_login`
+- Set up Authentication using Google sign in
+  - `/login` route for token authentication.
+  - `/logout` route for log out
+- Fetch Google user information:
+  - Google Account ID
-    - Popular comments
+  - email
-    - Number of ratings/comments
+  - name
-- Store the above information into MongoDB
+- Store the above user information into MongoDB on first login
+- Set up React Native App:
+  - Sign in screen
+    - Button for Google Sign-in.
+Goes to Profile screen if successful.
+  - Profile screen
+    - Display user information (email and name)
+    - Button for Log out.

 Yiyin Shen:
-- Set up Flask server

 - Connect with CIS API
 - Given the year and semester:
   - Fetch a list of all subjects in UIUC
   - Fetch a list of all courses for each subject
-  - Store the above information into MongoDB
   - Able to fetch all information about the course and their IDs, including:
-    - Course explorer URL
+    - Course Explorer URL
     - Year
     - Semester
     - Subject